shaloo/docs.arcana/docs/relnotes/rn-main-auth-v1.0.3.md

 ### New API: showWallet()

 Developers can use the newly added `showWallet()` function in the {{config.extra.arcana.sdk_name}} to display the in-built Arcana wallet UI.
 The `showWallet()` function can be called in the application context after the `AuthProvider` is created and initialized using the `init` function.
 Once the app is deployed and the user logs in, the `showWallet` function call displays the wallet UI.
-For details, see [[index-arcana-wallet|Arcana Wallet Developer's Guide]].

 ## Product Enhancements